Travel with Darter Photography to the extraordinary land of the Thunder Dragon!

-As air-tickets to Paro, Bhutan can be expensive, we also offer an option to begin the journey by road from Bagdogra.
+As air-tickets to Paro, Bhutan often get sold out, you may also opt to begin the journey by road from Bagdogra.
 This itinerary begins one day earlier and ends one day later than the above itinerary.

-- Day 00/May 13 Saturday Drive from Phuentsholing to Paro.
+- Day 00/Apr 07 Saturday Drive from Phuentsholing to Paro.

 - Visits some of the grand, beautifully built fortresses called Dzongs at Paro, Thimphu and Punakha.

 - Visit to magnificent Dochula Pass and Chelela Pass, offering brilliant views of snow-peaks.

 - Day-hike to Paro Taktsang (Tiger’s Nest) Monastery located precariously on a cliff – one of the Bhutan’s most sought-after locations.

 - Several short distance walks in open spaces and rural areas of Bhutan.

 - Visits to several monastic centers and temples through the itinerary.